GeorgeAntono/SQLChatbot/README.md

 ```

-To install as a package, please use:
+To install as a package, please use (check if it works, it might not install, pip install mysqlclient):

 ```bash
 pip install -e .